garrettmflynn/ENGRAM/README.rst

 ``engram.represent`` contains code used for visualization.
   - Visualize model weights

-Though packaged as a fully-functioning application, these ENGRAM modules should serve as a solid foundation for your own domain-specific prostheses.
+These modules should serve as a solid foundation for your own domain-specific prostheses.

 Installation
 ------------